Tiger FM

 By Ronald Ssemagonja

-Following the expiration of the 11th Parliament of the Republic of Uganda, as provided for under Article 77(3) of the Constitution of the Republic of Uganda, which states that “Subject to this Constitution, the term of Parliament shall be five years from the date of its first sitting after a general election,” the swearing-in of 527 elected Members of Parliament from different constituencies, districts, municipalities, and special interest groups yesterday commenced at the Parliament grounds in Kampala.
+Following the expiration of the 11th Parliament of the Republic of Uganda, as provided for under Article 77(3) of the Constitution of the Republic of Uganda, which states that “Subject to this Constitution, the term of Parliament shall be five years from the date of its first sitting after a general election,” the swearing-in of 527 elected Members of Parliament from various constituencies, districts, municipalities, and special interest groups commenced yesterday at Parliament Grounds in Kampala.
 The ceremony was presided over by the Clerk to Parliament, Adolf Mwesige Kasaija.

-The Members took two oaths, the Oath of Allegiance and the Oath of Member of Parliament/Office.
+The Members took two oaths: the Oath of Allegiance and the Oath of a Member of Parliament/Office.
 The oaths read in part:

 and

-It is against this background that during yesterday’s weekly press briefing held in Kampala, the spokesperson of the Uganda People’s Congress, Sharon Ayach, urged the 12th Parliament to prioritize service delivery to the people of Uganda.
+During the weekly press briefing held in Kampala, the spokesperson of the Uganda People’s Congress, Sharon Ayach, urged the 12th Parliament to prioritise service delivery to Ugandans.

 “Let us be Members of Parliament who concentrate on national unity and service delivery to the people of Uganda,” she said.

-The party also raised concerns about the morals and integrity of Members of Parliament, saying these must improve if corruption is to be effectively fought, which remains one of the key priorities on the government’s agenda during this term.
+The party also raised concerns about the morals and integrity of Members of Parliament, stating that these must improve if corruption is to be effectively fought—one of the government’s key priorities in this term.